sketchplugins/plugin-directory/README.md

 - [Blur Artboard](http://blur.duanjun.net), by Duan: Add blur effect to artboards for testing visual hierarchy easily in your design process.
 - [Bold It](https://github.com/ysjn/bold-it), by ysjn: Bold-it is a super simple plugin that bolds user-specified keyword in selected text layers.
 - [Bonsai Standards](https://github.com/thechinesekid/bonsai-plugin), by Hui Zheng: Update all the colors in an artboard to the latest Bonsai colors.
-- [Bookmark 🔖](https://github.com/arkkimaagi/bookmark), by Mikko Tapionlinna: Bookmark your place and zoom in Sketch.app
 - [Bootstrap Grid](https://github.com/de-la-vega/bootstrapgrid), by Vitaliy Kirenkov: Sketch plugin inserts correct bootstrap grid in nested blocks.
 - [Bootstrap Helpers](https://github.com/konki-vienna/sketch-bootstrap-helpers), by Konstantin Demblin: A plugin to help working with bootstrap grids and grids in general.
 It allows to create (Bootstrap) grids and align and de-/increase width of layers accordingly.
 - [Bound with Box](https://github.com/lewishowles/sketch-bound-with-box), by Lewis Howles: Draws a rectangle of the same size, shape and position as the selected layer, with possible padding.
+- [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
+- [BRData](https://github.com/jonathasbsouza/brdata), by Jônathas Souza: Gerador de dados contextualizados com a realidade brasileira.
 - [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
 - [Butter](https://github.com/pberrecloth/butter-sketch-plugin), by Peter Berrecloth: Butter will butt your layers together.
 - [Bztone Plugin](https://github.com/wangjunwangjunwang/sketch2pixi-plugin), by wangjunwangjunwang: switch layers of sketch to pixi.json
-- [CanvasFlip](https://canvasflip.com/), by CanvasFlip: Sync and generate specs from sketch artboards to CanvasFlip.
 - [Caravel](https://github.com/CaravelDesign/caravel.sketchplugin), by CaravelDesign: Export your artboards directly to Caravel projects.
 - [Case Converter](https://github.com/ozgurgunes/Sketch-Case-Converter), by Özgür Güneş: Convert text layers, symbols or all instances of a symbol.
 - [Chain](https://lalomts.github.io/Chain/), by Lalo Mrtnz: Dynamic color relations in Sketch.